profweiliu/design-resilient-communities/report.md

 ---

 {% include course_header.html %}
-# Comparative Review of 100 Resilient Cities Reports
+# Comparative Review of 100 Resilient Cities
 {:.no_toc}

 ## Purpose of the Independent Research